-"Twenty years on non-stop steroids caused seven stone weight gain.
-That was something I did find difficult as I was no longer able to exercise to the extent I had been and any exercise was difficult at times.
-My appearance changed dramatically and people who hadn't seen me for a while used to comment on the weight gain which did lower my confidence." - Nichola Duane, 39
+“Twenty years on non-stop steroids caused seven stone weight gain.
+That was something I did find difficult as I was no longer able to be as active as I’d been in the past and any exercise was difficult at times.
+My appearance changed dramatically and people who hadn’t seen me for a while used to comment on the weight gain which did lower my confidence.” – Nichola Duane, 39

 “As a result of taking steroids I’ve experienced weight gain, which is the most frustrating thing for me because I like to keep fit and I eat relatively healthily.” – Celena Dell, 34

-How to stay on top of your weight when you have severe asthma
+How to manage your weight when you have severe asthma

 Even if you’re taking steroids and/or you’re often getting asthma symptoms, it’s still possible to take steps to help manage your weight.

-"Severe asthma can cause very difficult symptoms, and the added effects that being overweight can have on your breathing cannot be underestimated," says Asthma UK’s in-house GP Dr Andy Whittamore.
-"This is why it's incredibly important to do everything you can to stay at a healthy weight and keep as fit and active as possible."
+“Severe asthma can cause very difficult symptoms, and the added effects that being overweight can have on your breathing cannot be underestimated,” says Dr Andy.
+“This is why it’s incredibly important to do everything you can to stay at a healthy weight and keep as fit and active as possible.”

 1. Reach out for support

-Speak to your GP, asthma specialist or one of our friendly, expert asthma nurses (our Helpline is on 0300 222 5800, Mon – Fri, 9am – 5pm) for tips on how stay at a healthy weight.
-And if you’re planning to make changes to your diet, tell the important people in your life what you are doing, and why.
+Speak to your GP, asthma specialist or one of our friendly, expert asthma nurses (our Helpline is on 0300 222 5800, Monday-Friday, 9am-5pm) for tips on how stay at a healthy weight.
+If you’re planning to make changes to your diet, tell the important people in your life what you’re doing, and why.
 Their support can make it easier for you when you need a little encouragement.

 2. Make small changes